START HERE →

 If you’re shopping for a non-toxic bean bag chair or other upholstered furniture, one label you should always check is the one required by California Senate Bill 1019 (SB 1019).

 SB 1019, enacted in California in 2014, is a law that requires all upholstered furniture sold in the U.S. (not just California) to carry a clear label stating whether or not the item contains added flame retardant chemicals.
-These chemicals have been linked to a range of health concerns, including hormone disruption, cancer, and neurological issues.
+These chemicals have been associated with a range of health concerns in research, including hormone disruption, cancer, and neurological effects.

 Did You Know About SB 1019?